VCVRack/Rack/README.md

 Note: The effect plugin can used be as an instrument, too.
 You just have to send it MIDI events !

+# Installation
+Extract the 7zip archive and move the `vst2_bin/` folder to a VST2 plugin directory.
+Alternatively, add the folder to your DAW's plugin directory list.

 # Changelog
 see [vst2_bin/CHANGELOG_VST.txt](vst2_bin/CHANGELOG_VST.txt)